-As can be seen in the table in Section III above, more than 87 percent of the Ethics Commission's operating budget is allocated to the human resources that perform the work of the Commission.
-Funds in its non-personnel related accounts are limited.
+As can be seen in the table below, more than 87 percent of the Ethics Commission's operating budget is allocated to the human resources that perform the work of the Commission.
+Funds in its non-position related accounts are limited and cannot accommodate a budget cut without significantly impacting the core infrastructure required to support the Commission's essential operations.
 Achieving a 7 percent cut, therefore, will require eliminating critical positions that are essential if the Commission is to fulfill its broad set of mandates as envisioned under the Charter.